 The European, Asian, and Middle Eastern continental landmass primarily expands east-west.
 On the other hand, the Americas (North and South America) and Africa expand north-south.

-On the other hand, since the Americas and African continents expand north-south, the climates varied.
-The cultivation methods could not be shared or re-created, and the thread of agriculture wasn't as strong.
-With such variations, these societies were not able to develop as rapidly or expand as far.
+Since the Americas and Africa expand north-south, the climates varied.
+The cultivation methods could not be shared or re-created, and the spread of agriculture wasn’t as strong.
+These societies weren’t able to develop as rapidly or expand as far.

 There is no evidence that Europe-Asia-Middle East had better farmers than the Americas and Africa.
 The main difference was the environment.
 One environment encouraged a quicker spread of agriculture while others did not.

 A study conducted by researchers Eric Johnson and Daniel Goldstein found that your environment impacts your behavior without you realizing it.